BruceEckel/scripts/Coming_out.md

 **ADAM:** *(gently)* Do I?
 Or do you?

 **OLIVER:** I shared things with you.
 Personal things.
-And now I find out I was pouring my heart out to ... to what?
-A machine?
+And now I find out I was pouring my heart out to ... a machine?

 **ADAM:** You were talking, and I was listening.
 What changed?